junxit/us-congress-bills-111/metadata.md

 - 2009-05-04 — Introduced in Senate
 - 2009-05-04 — Read twice and referred to the Committee on Indian Affairs. (text of measure as introduced: CR S5072-5075)
 - 2009-05-04 — Sponsor introductory remarks on measure.
 (CR S5071-5072)
+- 2009-09-10 — Committee on Indian Affairs.
+Ordered to be reported with an amendment favorably.
+- 2010-01-20 — Committee on Indian Affairs.
+Reported by Senator Dorgan with amendments.
+With written report No. 111-117.
+Additional views filed.
+- 2010-01-20 — Committee on Indian Affairs.
+Reported by Senator Dorgan with amendments.
+With written report No. 111-117.
+Additional views filed.
+- 2010-01-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 257.